BoostSebastian/Lab_002_AKS/README.md

     > **Note**: Review the output of the command and verify that the number of nodes increased to 2.

-1. From the **Cloud Shell** pane, run the following to scale the deployment:
+1. From the **Cloud Shell** pane, and run the following to scale the deployment by increasing of the number of pods to 10:

     ```sh
     kubectl scale --replicas=10 deployment/nginx-deployment